Below are some of the online stores that sell vegan and cruelty free products in Japan.

 You can use paypal, conbini pay or credit cards.

-To get a discount on your first order please feel free to use our referral codes: GIQ805 or WQB630.
+To get a discount on your first order please feel free to use our referral code: WQB630.

 Rakuten Global Market – The English-language version of the Rakuten website.
 Click the link to be taken to the results for vegan products.